chessboy/particlelife/README.md

 ## Controls
 - **Matrix Editor**: Click or scroll to modify interactions.
 - **Presets**: Save and load custom configurations.
-- **Simulation Parameters**: Adjust distance thresholds, friction, and particle size.
+- **Simulation Parameters**: Adjust distance thresholds, friction, and particle size, and more.

 ## Installation
 Clone the repo and open the project in Xcode: